apache/flink/docs/dev/stream/state/custom_serialization.md

 #### 1. Flink restores serializer snapshots by instantiating them with their classname

 A serializer's snapshot, being the single source of truth for how a registered state was serialized, serves as an entrypoint to reading state in savepoints.
-In order to be able to restore and access previous state, the prior state serializer's snapshot must be able to be restored.
+In order to be able to restore and access previous state, the previous state serializer's snapshot must be able to be restored.

 Flink restores serializer snapshots by first instantiating the `TypeSerializerSnapshot` with its classname (written